Hagley: Rural industry

-Two watercourses starting from the slopes of the Clent Hills run through the village.
-On one was Spout Mill, which ground corn near where the Worcester and Kidderminster roads diverge south of the village.
-The two brooks combined lower down to create Sweetpool (now encroached on by the railway line and silted up); beyond that was the 18th-century Brake Mill, where the stream was dammed to create the mill pool.
-Before the boundary changes of 1888, a number of ironworking mills established further downstream during the industrial revolution gave Hagley an industrial hinterland.
+Three watercourses starting from the slopes of the Clent Hills run through the village: Hagley Brook, rising within the bounds of Hagley Park; Gallows Brook, dividing the former parish boundaries of Clent and Hagley; and Clent Brook, on which lay the former Spout Mill, near where the Worcester and Kidderminster roads diverge south of the village.
+The brooks combined lower down to create Sweetpool (now encroached on by the railway line and silted up); beyond that was the 18th-century Brake Mill, where the stream was dammed to create the mill pool.
+Before the boundary changes of 1888, a number of ironworking mills established further downstream during the Industrial Revolution gave Hagley an industrial hinterland.

 Apart from the abortive Wassell Grove colliery opened during 1866–7, there was little heavy industry in the area.
 There is early evidence of glass-making in the village but this was probably only a cottage industry.
 The inhabitants were predominantly engaged in agriculture; thirteen farms are recorded in the 18th century, eighteen in the early 20th, although by the end of it only two remained.
 The soil is sandy and poor, so there was a greater emphasis on livestock than on arable farming.
 Hagley had a cattle market by 1600, located just south of the road junction between the Hagley road [to Stourbridge] (A491) and the Birmingham road (A456).
 This was extended in both the 18th and 19th centuries and was served by the railway until the market closed in the 1960s.